santirodzz/Credit-Scoring/README.md

 Annual interest rate: Base rate + Target profit, is the interest rate to be charged to the customer.

 # Implementation
+Once the model was approved, the next step was to make it user friendly and easy to handle by the business.
+By creating an excel file with the following sheets it wa ensured that the business would have no problems using the script on a daily basis:

+Data: A hidden sheet that contains the data used to train the model, with the pace of time as the number of loans increase, new information should be fed into this tab.

+Parameters: Includes recovery rate, fees and target profit margin.

+Customers: This is where new customer information can be entered, it also includes an "Estimate rates" button which triggers a VBA script that in turn runs the Python script.

+Loan pricing: This is where the model output is displayed.